 Bilbao - Picasso in the Guggenheim

-Although Pablo Picasso has no close connection to the city of Bilbao, the Guggenheim Museum of the City of Art will dedicate an exhibition on his genius: "matter and body" .
+Although Pablo Picasso had no close connection to the city of Bilbao, the Guggenheim Museum will dedicate an exhibition to the city's art scene about his genius: “Matter and Body” .

 A selection of sculptures will present that cover a wide range of styles that the artist has used to expand the forms of the human body, as well as materials that range from wood to bronze, iron, cement, steel or plaster.
 Previously, this exhibition was also seen in Málaga.